Blast rattles Madagascar over election row, no injuries

 A Western diplomat confirmed their mission had received the email, but had no information about the group behind it.

-The AU on Thursday lifted other sanctions it had imposed in 2010 on Rajoelina and 108 other people who had backed his seizure of power in 2009, now that he was no longer an official candidate in the next elections.

-Reporting by Alain Ilioinaina; Additional reporting by Aaron Maasho in Addis Ababa; Writing by George Obulutsa; Editing by Edmund Blair and Andrew Heavens
+Reporting by Alain Ilioinaina; Writing by George Obulutsa; Editing by Edmund Blair and Andrew Heavens